albinlundin/DurianGenomeAnalysis/README.md

 My assembly is quite a bit longer compared to the one produced by the authors of paper 5, being approximately 30% longer.
 My assembly also consists of many contigs which does not look so good since a lower number of contigs is preferrable.
 However, I am quite satisfied with the LG50 and NG50 values since the LG50 value is low meaning that I do have some long contigs.
 Notice that these two values are in relation to the genomeSize parameter that was specified in the script to 24 million bases, and not to the total length of the assembly.

 #### BWA
-To align the paired end Illumina reads to the canu assembled genome bwa was used according to the script at code/02_bwa_pacbio_illumina/.
+To align the paired end Illumina DNA reads to the canu assembled genome BWA was used according to the script "02_bwa_alignment.sh" located at "code/02_bwa_pacbio_illumina/".
 Here I used the commands bwa aln and bwa sampe, which generates alignments given paired-end data.
-However, now I am under the impression that bwa mem would have been a better choice for the alignment due to it being more accurate, according to the bwa manual.
+However, I now realize that bwa mem would have been a better choice for the alignment due to it being more accurate, according to the BWA manual.

 #### Pilon
 To improve the canu assembly pilon was used according to the script located at code/03_pilon_polishing/.
 There are not many choices to be made here, or any outputed statistics so there is not much to discuss about this.